VoxCrafterLP/JumpRace/README.md

 ## Installation

-This plugin only requires a properly set up spigot server, but it's recommended to use the latest build of the 1.8.8.
+This plugin only requires a properly set up Spigot server, but it's recommended to use the latest build of version 1.8.8.
-You can learn here how to use the [latest build](https://www.spigotmc.org/wiki/buildtools/#1-8-8).
+You can learn how to use the latest build [here](https://www.spigotmc.org/wiki/buildtools/#1-8-8).

 1. Download the latest JAR file from the [releases tab](https://github.com/VoxCrafterLP/JumpRace/releases).
-2. Move the JAR file into your plugins folder.
+2. Move the JAR file into your `plugins` folder.
 3. Restart your server.
 4. Check the console to ensure that the plugin is working properly.
-5. Locate and open the config file in `/plugins/JumpRace/config.yml`.
+5. Locate and open the config file in `plugins/JumpRace/config.yml`.
 6. Configure the plugin to your needs.
 7. Have fun!